shlublu/ShlubluLib/README.md

 ### Build configuration

-Projects settings have to be modified according to your local environment:
+Projects you plan to use need their settings to be modified according to your local environment:
 * **00tests-shlublu**:
   * ***VC++ directories***:
     * Includes: paths to the Boost and C-Python include files of your local Windows environment